-The following graph sets forth the daily historical performance of the SLV in the period from January 3, 2017 through February 16, 2022.
+The following graph sets forth the daily historical performance of the SLV in the period from January 3, 2017 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the SLV's hypothetical Coupon Barrier and Threshold Value of \$17.50 (rounded to two decimal places), which is 80% of the SLV's hypothetical Starting Value of \$21.87, which was its Closing Market Price on February 16, 2022.
-The actual Starting Value, Coupon Barrier and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the SLV's Coupon Barrier and Threshold Value of \$19.10 (rounded to two decimal places), which is 80% of the SLV's Starting Value of \$23.87.